A New Face (ANF) 2019

 In collaboration with Trinity Methodist Theological College, CWM member churches and ecumenical partners, A New Face (ANF) 2019 will gather and learn from the experience and insight of ministers with disabilities.

+ANF is a full-time residential immersion program that spans up to six weeks and is designed to give participants a cross-cultural experience of mission.
+The program is structured to be contextual and experiential and is available for up to 6 participants.
 ANF 2019 is focused on the work and witness of ministers with disabilities.
-The programme will bring together a number of ministers serving in mission and ministry who live with disabiliites.
+The programme will bring together a number of ministers serving in mission and ministry who live with disabilites.
 The primary focus of the programme will continue to be an exploration of mission and ministry.
 But, we will add to this a focus on the mission and justice issues facing people with disabilities, and exposure will be given to how this is addressed by church and community projects in the Auckland context.
 This will enable participants, their member churches and CWM to advocate better the vision and practice of how to be a More Able Church.
 (The More Able Church fund was set up in 2016 and four member churches are developing advocacy work as a result).
 ANF 2019 will further deepen this new area of work.

 • explore contextual visions and practices of mission and ministry